GasparyanG/zao/description.md

     - `obj`             - to be able to use polymorphism.
     - `function`        - ObjFunction*.
     - `upvalues`        - keep track on not local variables.

+* ObjClass::properties
+    - `obj`             - to be able to use polymorphism.

+* ObjInstance::propetries
+    - `obj`             - to be able to use polymorphism.
+    - `blueprint`       - ObjClass.
+[WIP]Inherit methods.
+    - `properties`      - table of protperties.